Photo & Video

-All of what is today's 'Downtown Tucson Arizona' has been built over the top of the numerous ancient cultures including Papago Indian Village-Cemetery's along with the functioning cemetery's that were used by the Spanish Army which took over the area in the 1700's.
-The Spanish Cemetery's, the later Mexican Cemetery's, the following U.S. Army Cemetery's, and the Confederate Army Cemetery's were scattered all over the what is today Tucson's downtown areas.
+All of what is today's 'Downtown Tucson Arizona' has been built over the top of the numerous ancient cultures including the later Papago Indian Village and later Cemetery's along with the functioning cemetery's that were used by the Spanish Army which took over the area in the 1700's.
+The Spanish Cemetery's, the later Mexican Cemetery's, local citizens cemetery's, the 1800's U.S. Army Cemetery's, and the 1864-1865 Confederate Army Cemetery's were scattered all over the what is today Tucson Arizona's downtown areas.

-In 1919 a serious attempt was made to move known downtown graves out of the city to resting places such as the Evergreen Cemetery up to the north on Oracle Road.
+In 1919 a serious attempt was made to move known downtown caskets and graves out of the city to resting places such as the Evergreen Cemetery up to the north of the city limits out in Pima County on Highway 77 aka later known as Oracle Road.

-Despite those relocations, the remains of many of Tucson's former residents are still being unearthed during construction projects right up to this day.
+Despite all of those relocations of caskets Á skeletons the remains of many of Tucson's former residents are still being unearthed during construction projects right up to this very day.

 History of the Old Presidio Fort Horse Corral

 In Tucson, the property that the Old Town Artisans sits on in downtown is a real part of the city's early history where some say spirits from the past are still often present.

 The current location of the Old Town Artisans Complex at 201 N. Court Street was the site of New Spain's Tucson Presidio Fort's horse stables and corrals in 1775.
 Many of the badly injured Spanish soldiers who came in there after their ill fated patrols to track down the marauding bands of Apache Indians died right there in that corral.